Aitzaz Ahsan: Law career

-Professionally, Ahsan is a barrister by law and a senior advocate of the Supreme Court of Pakistan.
+Professionally, Ahsan is a barrister at law and a senior advocate of the Supreme Court of Pakistan.
 He is a senior partner of Aitzaz Ahsan & Associates.
 Ahsan has represented several high-profile Pakistani personalities including three Prime ministers of Pakistan in various cases such as Nawaz Sharif, Benazir Bhutto and Yousaf Raza Gillani and former President of Pakistan Asif Ali Zardari.
 He had served as President of Supreme Court Bar Association of Pakistan.

 He is known for representing and leading the lawyers campaign to reinstate former Chief Justice of Pakistan Iftikhar Muhammad Chaudhry.
 In 2008, Ahsan was awarded the Asian Human Rights Defender Award by the Hong Kong-based Asian Human Rights Commission in recognition.
 Ahsan was arrested following Pakistani state of emergency, 2007.
 He was under house arrest in his house in Lahore for four months.
 He was released in March 2008.
 Ahsan is also a noted human rights activist in Pakistan.